Data as a Service

 <operation>: it is the name of the operation such as 'save',

-'getObject', 'page', etc.
+'get', 'page', etc.

-<table name>: name of the table.
+<className>: fully qualified name of the table.

 By selecting the API tab, you can exercise an API.
-For example, you can add few records using save API and retrieve them using get API.
+For example, you can add a few records using save API and retrieve them using get API.
 See the diagram below.

-SQL templates (notice SQL Templates tab above) are used to write complex queries that become available as APIs.
+Complex SQL queries can be published as APIs.
 Any parameters that need to be substituted are specified by enclosing within 3 curly braces as {{{parameter}}}.

-An example SQL template is shown below:
+An example SQL template ('UserByEmailPrefix') is shown below:

 select * from cloud_vault.user_tbl as u where u.email like '{{{prefix}}}%'